FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/usageunit.md

 This column MUST NOT be null under the following conditions:

 * When [ChargeCategory](#chargecategory) is "Usage" and ChargeSubcategory is "On-Demand" or "Used Commitment".
-* When ChargeCategory is “Adjustment” and ChargeSubcategory is "Refund", related to charges with a specific SkuPriceId.
+* When ChargeCategory is "Adjustment" and ChargeSubcategory is "Refund", related to charges with a specific SkuPriceId.

 This column MUST be null in case of any other ChargeCategory – ChargeSubcategory combinations.